-Include activities such as independent studies, academic student organizations, student teacher/clinical supervision and the like.
+Include activities such as independent studies, theses, academic student organizations, student teacher/clinical supervision, field trips, community-engaged projects/research, and the like.

-F. Participation in courses/seminars of other faculty
+- F. Participation in courses/seminars of other faculty - G. Other community outreach teaching not counted as part of your teaching load.